OfficeDev/VBA-content/VBA/Excel-VBA/articles/solveroptions-function.md

  **SolveWithout** Optional **Variant**.  **True** to have Solver ignore any integer constraints and solve the "relaxation" of the problem. **False** to have Solver use the integer constraints in solving the problem.

- **MaxTimeNoImp ** Optional **Variant**.
-When the  **Evolutionary Solving** method is used, the maximum amount of time (in seconds) Solver will continue solving without finding significantly improved solutions to add to the population.
+ <strong>MaxTimeNoImp ** Optional **Variant</strong>.
+When the  <strong>Evolutionary Solving</strong> method is used, the maximum amount of time (in seconds) Solver will continue solving without finding significantly improved solutions to add to the population.
 The value must be a positive integer.

 ## Example